kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Delivers the same result, unfortunately.
 What to do now?
 Leave it almost perfect?
 No. This time PSPad froze again.
 I guess I just quit Windows Speech Recognition when I switch to work with PSPad.
 Windows Speech Recognition starts relatively fast, so I might have to live with that workaround for now.
 Or else I need to abstain from using those nifty shortcuts.

 There is one more observation with respect to Windows Speech Recognition.
-When starting, some programs are heavily "touched" and show this by flickering and presenting the Windows system dialogue reading something like "switch to another application".
+When starting, some programs are heavily "touched" and show this by flickering and presenting the Windows system dialogue reading something like "server is busy -- switch to another application".

 When I had PSPad open and shut down Windows Speech Recognition, the code explorer window was flickering as well.
 So obviously Windows Speech Recognition interferes with other programs which should not be.